Why a converter

 - A Comparator which purpose is to compare its inputs.
 The result of a comparison is a logic level that indicates if the DAC output is greater or smaller than S/H output.

 - The Successive Approximation Register which is a complex logic which scope is to provide an approximated binary code to the DAC and, when the conversion is over, the output of conversion.

 - The input is sampled in m clock cycles by the sample and hold.

 - The SAR set the bit D11 to ‘1’

 - The DAC receives thus 0b1000 0000 0000 generating an output voltage

 - The comparator compares its two inputs.
-If the S/H output is greater that the DAC output the D11 remains to ‘1’ otherwise it is changed to ‘0’
+If the S/H output is greater than the DAC output the D11 remains to ‘1’ otherwise it is changed to ‘0’

-- The SAR set the bit D10 to ‘1’ while D11 depends by the previous cycle.
+- The SAR set the bit D10 to ‘1’ while D11 depends on the previous cycle.

 - The DAC receives a new value which better approximate the input generating a new output voltage

 - The comparator compares its two input.
-If the S/H output is greater that the DAC output the D10 remains to ‘1’ otherwise it is changed to ‘0’
+If the S/H output is greater than the DAC output the D10 remains to ‘1’ otherwise it is changed to ‘0’

 - …. the loop continues on remaining bits